Najwa El Iraki: Career

 Najwa El Iraki began her early career in 2003 as an intern within KPMG Birmingham.
 She was then hired to work in KPMG London as a Consultant in Corporate Tax and Financial Structuring.
 After that, Najwa headed to the investment banking sector, joining the EMEA equity derivatives business of Lehman Brothers UK, which then got acquired by Normura Holdings.
 Following that experience, Najwa became Senior Manager at Mazars' Financial Services Group, in London.

 In 2011, Najwa returns to Morocco to join the Moroccan Financial Board (which was then renamed Casablanca Finance City Authority) to be part of the initial team who built the international financial center in Morocco.
 She was nominated as the Head of Business Development of Casablanca Finance City Authority, a public-private organisation that aims to position Casablanca as the new financial and economic gateway to Africa.
 During the 6 years in which she occupied that position, Najwa managed to design the strategic development plan of Casablanca Finance City, advising investors and attracting more than 130 international companies to set up their regional headquarters in Casablanca.
 In 2017, Opportunity Networks appoints Najwa as the Managing Director of their new branch in Morocco, meant to cover their development across North and West Africa.

-In the same year, Najwa launches AfricaDev Consulting Ltd, a company and a partnership network that can assist multinationals, SMEs and family businesses in the process of planning, investing, executing, operating and developing a successful venture of business expansion and growth to Africa.
+In the same year, Najwa launched AfricaDev Consulting Ltd, a company and a partnership network to assist multinationals, SMEs and family businesses in the process of planning, investing, executing, operating and developing a successful venture of business expansion and growth to Africa.
 AfricaDev Consulting gathers an international network of experts and consultants in the fields of business development, investment advisory, fund-raising, corporate finance, M&A and financial restructuring.